ETS-Android4/capstone22/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.
+The unit tests are in `/App/build/src/test/java/CartTest`.

 The behavioral tests are in `/test/casper/`.

 ## Testing Technology

-In some cases you need to install test runners, etc. Explain how. []
+Android Studio comes with a built in selection of library testing dependencies and functions, for this application the dependencies are already added to the build gradle for testing and functionality purposes.

 ## Running Tests

-Explain how to run the automated tests.
+One the user has located the appropriate test folder and its corresponding classes, [right click]+[Run] on the drop down menu.
+This process will automatically run the test for the user.

 # Authors
 Your names and emails